Managing your wellbeing while working from home

-We recommend that staff working from home watch this Posturite Webinar, which discusses the issues around working at home with computers, and offers quick and simple changes that you can try.
+We recommend that staff and students working and studying from home watch this Posturite Webinar, which discusses the issues around working at home with computers, and offers quick and simple changes that you can try.

 Here are some workstation exercises you can do in your breaks.